Pyomo/pyomo/doc/OnlineDocs/pyomo_modeling_components/Objectives.rst

 ==========

 An objective is a function of variables that returns a value that an optimization package attempts to maximize or minimize.
-The ``Objective`` function in Pyomo declares an objective.
-Although other mechanisms are possible, this function is typically passed the name of another function that gives the expression.
+The :func:`Minimize` and :func:`Maximize` functions in Pyomo declare an objective of type :class:`Objective`.
+Although other mechanisms are possible, these functions are typically passed the name of another function that gives the expression.
 Here is a very simple version of such a function that assumes ``model.x`` has previously been declared as a ``Var``:

 .. doctest::
     :hide: